ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - kml.py
 - shrink.py

-The monitor tool will by default only do a forced update when the last server update is more than 8 hours ago.
+The monitor tool will by default only do a forced update when the last server update is more than 7 days ago, so the 12 volt battery is NOT drained by the tool.
-So only a maximum of 3 times a day the car could be asked for the latest information with the default configuration.
-This time difference is configurable, so you can decide to do it even less, e.g. max once a day, or more often, e.g. max 12 times a day.
+This time difference is configurable, so you can decide to do it more often, e.g. once a day.
-But you have also the option to only use cacheupdate as parameter to monitor.py.
+But you have also the option to only use cacheupdate as parameter to monitor.py, so never the car is asked for actual values by the tool.
 And you can also run a forceupdate as parameter to monitor.py, or e.g. once a day.
 Choose the options you like the most.